 Remembering your resources

 I am glad we took a moment to think about the academic resources at your fingertips.
 The Kean University Learning Commons (better known as the library) is a treasure trove of support – offering daily workshops, special spaces for writing and studying, and of course a knowledgable staff who are there to guide you on your information and learning quests.
 Please remember to “lean in” and explore the Learning Commons – in person, and online.
+I look forward to spending a bit of time over there with you in October.

 Janice Lauer’s Rhetoric & Composition: An overview of the field